AnthCol/M68k-Simulator/README.md

 ### Limitations

-This is not a fully fleshed out simulator.
-It is not able to handle 100% of the things you would be doing on an M68k board.
-It only supports output to a console for example.
-I decided that fully implementing these things would not be worth it, since the students at Guelph (at least for me when I took the course) only output to something other than the console in the final lab.
-This simulator should suffice for the large majority of the work one will do in that course, and for me, that is all I really want to make at the moment.
+This simulator does not provide any hardware simulation outside of output to the console.
+Futhermore, only instructions for the M68000 board will are implemented.
+There are other processors in the M68k *family*, and there may be instructions supported by those boards but not by the 68000 board.
+To see what instructions are supported, see page XXX of the M68k Programmers Reference Manual.

+I wouldn't mind implementing these instructions and hardware simulation in the future, but for the purpose of course at the University of Guelph, what is here will be enough for the very large majority of things required of students.